andresperezmelo/print_bluetooth_thermal/README.md

 # Examples

 **Detect if bluetooth is turned on**

+_See if bluetooth is on_
 ```dart
 final bool result = await PrintBluetoothThermal.bluetoothEnabled;
 ```

-**read paired bluetooth**
+**Read paired bluetooth**

-_read the bluetooth linked to the phone, to be able to connect to the printer it must have been previously linked in phone settings bluetooth option_
+_Read the bluetooth linked to the phone, to be able to connect to the printer it must have been previously linked in phone settings bluetooth option_
 ```dart
 final List<BluetoothInfo> listResult = await PrintBluetoothThermal.pairedBluetooths;
 await Future.forEach(listResult, (BluetoothInfo bluetooth) {